Salsheddi/Mech-bot/README.md

 The initial version of Mech-Bot will focus on diagnosing common car problems and providing maintenance tips.
 The chatbot will use a database of car repair manuals, which will be collected in PDF format.
 These manuals will serve as the primary source of information for Mech-Bot, enabling it to provide detailed and accurate responses to user queries.

-### 📚🔧Data to Use:
-Repair Manuals: Detailed, step-by-step instructions on car maintenance and repair, available in digital formats like PDFs, and loaded using PyMuPDF.
+### 📚🔧Data to Use:epair Manuals: Detailed, step-by-step instructions on car maintenance and repair, available in digital formats like PDFs, and loaded using PyMuPDF.

 - Repair Manuals: Detailed, step-by-step instructions on car maintenance and repair, available in digital formats like PDFs, and loaded using PyMuPDF.